img

 Please Note: Only climbing the Island peak, without high passes trek, You can complete in 18 days.

-If you feel symptoms of high- altitude (Headache, vomiting, loss your appetite, Dizziness and trouble falling asleep) stop to ascending immediately descend as possible.
+Altitude symptom: If you feel symptoms of high- altitude (Headache, vomiting, loss your appetite, Dizziness and trouble falling asleep) stop to ascending immediately descend as possible.
 Eat enough garlic soup, take lots of hot drinks and rest.
-Next day you will feel better, if not your guide will look for another solution check at HRA clinic at Pheriche.
-In serious cases, we can arrange an emergency helicopter evacuation from Kathmandu or Lukla, within a few hours to ensure your absolute safety.
+Next day you will feel better, if not your guide will look for another solution check at H.R.A.
+(Himalayan Rescue Association) clinic at Pheriche.
+In serious cases, clinic will recommend a rescue we can arrange an emergency helicopter evacuation.

 Travel Insurance & Rescue: Unfortunate illness or injury can happen to anyone, anywhere.
 In the remote mountain regions where we trek, your safety is paramount.
 Because ground transport to the nearest clinic can be slow, we rely on rapid aerial response.

-• Helicopter Rescue from Lukla or Kathmandu offers the fastest rescue service but is extremely expensive.
+• Helicopter is one of the fastest rescue service but is extremely expensive.

 • Action Required: We strongly advise you to issue a 'comprehensive travel insurance policy' from your home country or in Kathmandu.
 Your policy must specifically cover emergency helicopter evacuation and medical expenses at high altitudes (up to 6,000m.